Vacua in locally de Sitter cosmologies, and how to distinguish them: Introduction

 \section{Introduction}

-de Sitter spacetime in $d+1$ dimensions, $dS_{d+1}$, where $d\ge1$, admits foliations as a spatially homogeneous Friedmann-Robertson-Walker (FRW) cosmology where the scale factor as a function of the cosmological time is a hyperbolic cosine, a hyperbolic sine, or an exponential, as described in \cite{hawking-ellis} for $d=3$, and with a straightforward generalisation to any $d\ge1$.
-For all $d\ge2$, these spacetimes have a shared feature in that the spatial sections are $d$-dimensional spaces of constant curvature where the curvature is respectively positive, negative, and zero: for cosh scale factor, the spatial curvature is positive, the spatial sections have topology $S^d$, and the foliation is global on~$dS_{d+1}$, whereas for sinh and exp scale factors, the spatial curvature is respectively negative and zero, the spatial sections have topology~$\BbbR^d$, and the foliation covers only part of~$dS_{d+1}$.
-Given these foliations, FRW spacetimes that have the same geometry locally but not globally can then be constructed by taking quotients of the spatial sections, where the admissible quotients differ for positive, negative and zero spatial curvature~\cite{wolf-curvature}.
-In particular, compact spatial sections are possible not just for the cosh scale factor but also for the sinh and exp scale factors.
-In $3+1$ dimensions, spatial quotients of this type have sometimes been explored as a possible description of our own universe~\cite{ellis-schreiber,Levin:2001fg}.
+$(d+1)$-dimensional de Sitter spacetime, $dS_{d+1}$, admits for all $d\ge1$ foliations as a spatially homogeneous Friedmann-Robertson-Walker (FRW) cosmology where the scale factor as a function of the cosmological time is a hyperbolic cosine, a hyperbolic sine, or an exponential.
+The case of four spacetime dimensions, $d=3$, is described in \cite{hawking-ellis}, and the generalisation to any $d\ge1$ is straightforward.
+For the cosh scale factor the foliation is global on~$dS_{d+1}$, whereas for the sinh and exp scale factors the foliation covers only part of~$dS_{d+1}$.
+For a quantised massive scalar field, the Euclidean vacuum in $dS_{d+1}$ \cite{chernikov-tagirov,tagirov,Bunch:1978yq,Birrell:1982ix,Allen:1985ux} hence induces on each of these cosmologies a quantum state, and to any local quantum observer this state is indistinguishable from the Euclidean vacuum on $dS_{d+1}$.